juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ![]( "Figure 5.
 A Juji chatbot asks for a user's name and correctly interprets the user's input.")

-Similarly NLG has made great advances as summarized by Professor Kathy McKeown in her recent [ACL 2020 keynote](https://acl2020.org/program/keynotes/).
-On the other side, another two smarts ***dialog management*** and ***reading between the lines*** are less understood because fewer people are aware of their importance and there are also greater challenges for us humans to teach chatbots with these two smarts.
+Similar to NLU, NLG has made great advances as summarized by Professor Kathy McKeown in her recent [ACL 2020 keynote](https://acl2020.org/program/keynotes/).
+On the other hand, another two smarts ***dialog management*** and ***reading between the lines*** are less understood because fewer people are aware of their importance and there are also greater challenges for chatbots to gain these two smarts.

+Next I will describe more why it is important to have a chatbot possess these two smarts.

 ## Managing a conversation flow